FAO-SID/Docker-Apps/README.md

     ```bash
     docker-compose up --build

 The installation will take about 45 minutes to complete from scratch.
 After installation, a new folder named `rstudio-data` will appear in the cloned folder.
-This will be the default root working directory, and RStudio will only access files within this directory.
+This will be the default RStudio working directory, andn it will only access files within this directory.
 Access RStudio: Open a web browser and go to:

 5.